taylorgoolsby/cobalt/docs/old/initial-schema-scope.md

 # Initial Schema Scope

+This is the initial scope for AgencyAI.
+This project reuses the codebase for AgencyAI, so this documentation may still be relevant.

 This is a SaaS app which is a simple UI for managing and building multiagent AI systems.

 Here is a rough outline of the how the app works technically: